morrislaptop/journal/README.md

         });
     }

 > You should ensure you change your `APP_ENV` environment variable to `production` in your production environment.
-Otherwise, your Telescope installation will be publicly available.
+Otherwise, your Journal installation will be publicly available.

 #### Alternative Authentication Strategies